chuckhilltoday.com

 Exodus 2:23-24

-— For Moses it was 40 years.
+— For Moses, it lasted 40 years.

-For the people of Israel, it was centuries.
+— For Israel, it lasted centuries.

 You may recall the words of David from Psalm 22, where he asked: “My God, my God, why have you forsaken me?”